partyVic/partyVic/README.md

                         database: ["GraphQL", "Redis"]
                 },
   funFact: "My wife told me that I care about programming more than about her.
-           I told her that in array of my interests she is [1] - she was satisfied" }
+           I told her that in array of my interests she is [1] - she was satisfied."
+}
 ```